demisto/content/Packs/Tessian/Integrations/Tessian/README.md

 ### tessian-delete-from-quarantine

 ***
-This command allows you to delete a quarantined email from Tessian.
+This command allows you to delete quarantined emails associated with an event from Tessian.

 #### Base Command